appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 ```

 </dd>

 4. Configure the Main JS Object / JS Module Code based on your requirements.
+For login flow, implement authentication functions such as login, token generation, and navigation upon successful login.

 <dd>